usbarmory/go-boot/README.md

 will require a tap0 interface.

-The `net` command takes an IP address in CIDR notation, a fixed MAC address or `:` for automatically generate a random one and a gateway IP address as arguments.
+The `net` command takes an IP address in CIDR notation, a fixed MAC address or `:` to automatically generate a random MAC, and a gateway IP address as arguments.

 The optional `debug` strings can be passed as final argument to `net` to enable